 This morning its time to head out for a gentle and relaxing walk, from our venue we have easy access to explore some of the finest scenery in Northumberland.
-Options include heading out along Hadrian’s wall or trekking through Kielder Forest, an area that is often overlooked as walkers rush to get to Scotland and yet it offers beautiful, varied scenery.
+This walk will be around 6-9 miles and all along easy forest tracks.

 Although a little shorter than our normal Saturday walk we will still enjoy a great day out.
-Then its back to our hostel for an early evening meal and the chance to relax or enjoy a quick snooze.
+Then its back to the Calvert Centre for an early evening meal and the chance to relax or enjoy a quick snooze.